 After giving effect to the sale of 5,500,000 shares by the selling stockholders in this offering, the percentage of our shares held by existing stockholders would be 85.5% and the percentage of our shares held by new investors would be 14.5%.
-If the underwriters were to exercise in full their over-allotment option to purchase an additional 4,080,000 shares from the selling stockholders, the percentage of our shares held by new investors would be 16.7%.
+If the underwriters were to exercise in full their over-allotment option to purchase an additional 4,080,000 shares from the selling stockholders, the percentage of our shares held by existing stockholders would be 83.3%, and the percentage of our shares held by new investors would be 16.7%.